LTS5/cmp/doc/source/mappingsteps.rst

 Generator
     Which version of the mapper to use.
 Defaults to cmp 1.0 Imaging Modality
     What type of data to process.
-Currently supports DSI and DTI data.
+Currently supports DSI, QBALL and DTI data.

 Stages
     Select the stages you want to run.
 A good practice is to incrementally select the stages to be processed.
 So you keep good control of what is going on.
 Inspector
-    Lets you inspect the result of different processing stages, using external packages such as FSL, Freesurfer or Diffusion Toolkit.
+    Let you inspect the result of different processing stages, using external packages such as FSL, Freesurfer, Diffusion Toolkit or matplotlib.

 Buttons